2021 Walter Swan Poetry Prize

 - The prizes are judged separately, and it is possible for an entrant aged 18-25 years to win or be placed in both prizes.

-The competition is open to anyone, including non-UK applicants (Ilkley Literature Festival is unable to offer any financial assistance for winners to attend the prizegiving), aged 18 years and over.
+The competition is open to anyone aged 18 years and over.
 Non-UK Residents are welcome to enter the competition.
 Please note there is a separate poetry competition for young people aged 12-18.

-Entries must be entirely the work of the entrant and must never have been published, self-published, published on any website or online forum, broadcast nor won or been placed in any other competition (as of October 2020).
+Entries must be entirely the work of the entrant and must never have been published, self-published, published on any website or online forum, broadcast nor won or been placed in any other competition (as at October 2021).

 Entries submitted posthumously will not be eligible.

-Worldwide copyright of each entry remains with the author, but by entering the competition the entrant agrees that Ilkley Literature Festival will have the unrestricted right to publish the winning poems and stories, (including those of the runners up), on ILF’s website or as ‘posters’, postcards and/or celebratory pamphlets for display and distribution, and the entrant waives his/her rights in relation to such publication to the extent that he/she is able to do so.
+Worldwide copyright of each entry remains with the author, but by entering the competition the entrant agrees that Ilkley Literature Festival reserves the right to publish the winning poems (including those of the runners up) and/or performances of the poems on the festival’s digital platforms, in an anthology or used for publicity purposes at any stage in the future.
+Entrants agree to waive their rights in relation to such publication to the extent that they can do so.

 The judges’ decision is final and no individual correspondence can be entered into.